Explore the Gwyllt, a 70 acre sub-tropical forest with 20 miles of paths, hidden lakes, temples and breathtaking views.

 Discover the exotic Japanese Garden with its pagoda and lily-covered lake.
 Uncover secret sites like the Dog Cemetery, tangle Wood, Ghost Garden and Shelter Valley.

-During the main season, our guests will enjoy our free trade ride to the Oriental garden, where they'll find a classic temple overlooking the Chinese bridge and lake.
+During the main season, our guests will enjoy our free train ride to the Oriental garden, where they'll find a classic temple overlooking the Chinese bridge and lake.
 Guests can disembark the train at any point to explore one of the several paths that take them along 16 miles of coastal paths.
 The views are simply stunning.

 Many of the unusual species found here pre-date Clough Williams-Ellis.
 During the Victorian period. former tenants Henry Seymour Westmacott and later Sir Williams Fothergill Cook, a celebrated botanist, planted a mixture of monkey puzzle trees, pines, magnolias, camellias, giant redwoods as well as various rhododendrons on the estate.